-If you have a traditional individual retirement account (IRA) you can use it to make charitable contributions while reducing your tax liabilities.
-At age 70½, you can make charitable gifts directly from your IRA while satisfying minimum distribution requirements.
+If you have a traditional individual retirement account (IRA), you can use it to make charitable contributions while reducing your tax liabilities as soon as you turn age 70½.
+And the year following your 72nd birthday, you can make charitable gifts directly from your IRA while satisfying your required minimum distributions (RMDs).

-Did you know that you can donate securities such as stocks, bonds or mutual funds, rather than cash?
+Did you know that you can donate securities like stocks, bonds or mutual funds, rather than cash?

 You can, and giving securities that have large embedded capital gains allows you to avoid taxes while still receiving a deduction for the security’s fair-market value—gifting a security that’s appreciated significantly creates the greatest tax savings.
 It also means the charity gets the full value of your donation, since transfer or gift taxes do not apply.
 Depending on the size of your estate, this method may also reduce your estate taxes down the road.